101 Things to do in Bournemouth with Babies and Toddlers – Oceanarium

 Kids Play Zone

-There are tanks full of jelly fish around the edges of the Kids Play Zone.
+There are tanks full of jelly fish around the edges of the Play Zone, plus a window into the water beneath the penguin enclosure.

 The Abyss contains illuminated fish tanks in a darkened room.